ljacobsson/hamsterjakten/README.md

 3. In Dosbox, run `mount c: /path/to/clone`
 4. In Dosbox, run `c:` followed by `SPECARB.EXE`

-the character flickers quite a lot when he walks.
+The character flickers quite a lot when he walks.
 This was not an issue 20 years ago and I guess Dosbox can be configured to improve the framerate.

+## Tech stack
+* Turbo Pascal 7
+* Ms Paint